 Tips for taking your cards to “WOW!
 You made that?”…

 Take time to mount your layers.
 It’s worth the extra time to be careful so that your layers are mounted with an even mat all the way around.
-Use a grid mat or a ruler if you need to.
+Use grid paper or a ruler if you need to.
 Make sure you have good lighting too as sometimes shadows can throw off a mat and you don’t notice until later.

 Stamp a good image.
 That means your bold stamps look bold, all the detail is crisp in your detailed images and there is no smearing.
 If you have a hard time with this, practice on scratch paper.
 And I mean practice, practice, practice until you’ve got the right touch.
 My mom’s favorite saying when stamping was always “There are two sides to every piece of paper!”
 Flip it over and try again if you need to.
 Here are some more tips for stamping a bold image and using photopolymer stamps.